 Sexuality is about our motivation to explore our fantasies both during masturbation alone and during sex play with a lover.
 Our ability to reach orgasm ultimately depends on what happens in the brain.
 Male arousal tends to be automatic with a lover, so we often focus on the mechanics of sex.
 But the psychological aspects of sex are critical to achieving orgasm.

 The intellectual component of responsiveness is the degree to which a person enjoys fantasies and mental arousal.
 Every man experiences some form of sexual fantasy even if it is only wondering what a woman looks like naked.
 Most men masturbate and they need to use explicit fantasies to achieve orgasm.
-Fantasy is a prerequisite of female orgasm because even responsive women are not aroused by basic real-world stimuli as men are.
+Fantasy is a prerequisite of female orgasm because even responsive women are not aroused by real-world erotic stimuli as men are.

 Eroticism is defined by male turn-ons.
 A woman (or a man) is the focus of erotic scenarios as seen through a man’s eyes.
 Women don’t have turn-ons as such.
 A responsive woman uses fantasy when masturbating alone.
 But there are no naturally occurring triggers such as nudity, genitals or sexual activity that cause female arousal with a lover.
 Women claim to be aroused as men are in part because they gain the impression from men that they should be.
 Also there are no obvious alternatives to explain how women could be aroused with a lover.
 In truth women are not aroused with a lover.